BrianInGermany/simple_website/_posts/2024-10-21-RAG_explained_simply.md

 ---
 layout: post
 title:  "RAG: A Pictorial Explanation"
-description: "Augement your model with company data"
+description: "Augment your model with company data"
 ---
 What is Retrieval Augmented Generation?
 Allow me to broadly generalize and paint a picture on the virtual whiteboard: